Chymyst/chymyst-core/docs/chymyst02.md

 ```

 This optimization is completely mechanical: it consists of permuting the order of repeated molecules before applying the guard condition.
-The chemical machine could perform this optimization automatically for all such reactions.
+The chemical machine could perform this code transformation automatically for all such reactions.
 As of version 0.1.8, `Chymyst Core` does not implement this optimization.

 ## Example: Concurrent merge-sort